 Do I have to read and consent to the Consent and Agreement information below?
 Yes.
 Please carefully read the Consent and Agreement information below.

 Do I need to bring any documents to my appointment?
 Please have a list of medications that you are taking, as well as the names of any current doctors, psychologists or other treaters.
+Can I hold my device such as a smartphone during the assessment?
+Please place your device on a table or other firm surface - otherwise, minor hand and body movements are inevitable and will be magnified, thus interrupting the assessment.

 Consent & Agreement By proceeding with your Telehealth assessment, you will be regarded as having agreed with the following statements, and to have given consent: